minhhai2209/forge-docs-snapshot/mirror/runtime-reference/storage-api/index.md

 ## Data recovery for apps with hosted storage

-When a customer reinstalls an app that uses Forge hosted storage, data from the previous installation is not automatically restored.
 Forge hosted storage retains data for 28 days after uninstallation.
+However, when a customer reinstalls an app that uses Forge hosted storage, data from the previous installation is not automatically restored.

 To recover this data for a customer, app developers must:

+* Get customer consent to restore data.
+* Submit a recovery request within 21 days of uninstallation.
+This is to ensure the request is processed before the 28-day retention ends.

-To submit a recovery request, raise a bug ticket on [Developer Support](https://developer.atlassian.com/support).
-Use **Re-linking reinstallation data** as the summary, and include the following in your request:
+To submit a recovery request:

+1. Raise a bug ticket on [Developer and Marketplace Support](https://ecosystem.atlassian.net/servicedesk/customer/portal/34/group/3534/create/4180).
-* Customer details
-* Site ID
-* Installation ID
+2. Write **Re-link data to reinstalled app** in the summary.
+3. Add the following customer details to the **Description**:
+   * **Site ID**: of the site where the app is currently installed
+   * **Installation ID**: the current app installation where the existing data should be re-linked

+We will then re-link the data from their *previous* installation (also identified by Installation ID) to the current installation.

+If the customer uninstalled and reinstalled their app multiple times, you may need to specify which installation's data we should re-link.
+In this case, you can ask the customer to identify this installation by the date it was uninstalled.

 See [Data lifecycle for Forge-hosted storage](/platform/forge/storage-reference/hosted-storage-data-lifecycle/) for related details.